History of science and technology in China: The Republic of China (1912–1949)

 The Republic of China (1912–1949) saw the introduction in earnest of modern science to China.
 Large numbers of Chinese students studied abroad in Japan and in Europe and the US.
 Many returned to help teach and to found numerous schools and universities.
 Among them were numerous outstanding figures, including Cai Yuanpei, Hu Shih, Weng Wenhao, Ding Wenjiang, Fu Ssu-nien, and many others.
 As a result, there was a tremendous growth of modern science in China.
 As the Communist Party took over China's mainland in 1949, some of these Chinese scientists and institutions moved to Taiwan.
 The central science academy, Academia Sinica, also moved there.

 Participants in the May Fourth Movement of 1919 advocated that science (nicknamed, "Mr. Science"), along with Democracy ("Mr. Democracy") could save China.
 Belief in the idea of "saving China through science" (kexue jiuguo) increased during the ROC period.

+Founded in 1921, the Chinese Communist Party (CCP) reflected the May Fourth Movement's high regard for science, as many of its early leaders (including Chen Duxiu, its first general secretary) had been active in the movement.
+In the Yan'an era, it further embraced science as part of its drive for self-sufficiency and local industrialization to overcome economic blockade from the Nationalists.
+In 1939, the CCP Central Committee established a scientific research institute in Yan'an, which became the Yan'an Academy of Natural Sciences in 1940.
+In 1940, the Natural Science Research Society was founded in Yan'an; CCP leadership emphasized its importance, stating that "economic work and technical work are an indispensable part of revolutionary work."